CORVALLIS, Ore. – CCC Saturday Women's Basketball.

 (RV) Eastern Oregon University def.
 Warner Pacific University, 91-48

-Eastern Oregon University defeated Warner Pacific University 91-48.
-EOU shot 57.7 percent from the field, added 58 points from the bench, and had seven steals.
-The Mountaineers were led by Haylee Johnson with 16 points.
-WPU was paced by Shielteal Watah with 15 points and Skylar Grosbeck with 13 points.
+Eastern Oregon defeated Warner Pacific 91-48.
+EOU shot 57.7 percent from the field, added 58 points from the bench, 56 points in the paint, and 47 rebounds while outscoring in every quarter.
+The Mountaineers were led by Haylee Johnson with 16 points and Kelsie Siegner with 13 rebounds.
+The Knights were paced by Shielteal Watah with 15 points and six rebounds.

 Bushnell University def.
 Northwest University, 67-57

-Bushnell University defeated Northwest University 67-57.
+Bushnell outscored Northwest 67-57.
 In a tight battle, both teams recorded three blocks and forced 18 turnovers each.
-Bushnell was paced by Ayden Krupke with 25 points and Ellis Mastel with nine rebounds.
-NU had 11 steals and was paced by Jersey McGehee with 19 points.
+Bushnell held a 49-39 rebound advantage with 19 second chance points, leading to a late push to extend their lead by 11 in the final quarter.
+The Beacons were led by Ayden Krupke with 25 points and Ellis Mastel with nine rebounds.
+The Eagles shot 84.7 percent from the line and were paced by Jersey McGehee's 19 points.

 No. 18-ranked Corban University def.
 The Evergreen State College, 95-51

-Corban University defeated The Evergreen State College 95-51.
-Corban held Evergreen to a 25.4 shooting percentage from the field.
-The Warriors recorded 13 steals and were paced by Jersey Huerta with 21 points.
-The Geoducks recorded nine blocks and were paced by Jenna Glenzel’s game high of 24 points.
+Corban won against Evergreen State with a final score of 95-51.
+Corban held Evergreen to a 25.4 shooting percentage and forced 24 turnovers on top of a 55-33 rebound advantage while never letting up the lead.
+The Warriors were led by Jersey Huerta with 21 points and Emilia Bishop with nine rebounds.
+The Geoducks made 20 of 23 free throws and were paced by Jenna Glenzel’s game high of 24 points.

 No. 20-ranked Oregon Tech def.
 No. 15-ranked Lewis-Clark State College, 65-62

-Oregon Tech defeated Lewis-Clark State College 65-62.
-In a thrilling contest, OIT came out on top, shooting 44.6 percent from the field, and was paced by Jozie Ramos with 17 points and nine rebounds and Tatum Schmerbach with 17 points.
+Oregon Tech upset Lewis-Clark State 65-62.
+In a thrilling contest, OIT came out on top, shooting 44.6 percent from the field and outrebounding 38-30.
+Olivia Sprague delivered the game-winning buzzer-beating three-pointer with one second remaining to secure the victory.
+The Owls were led by Jozie Ramos and Tatum Schmerbach with 17 points apiece while Avery Andrews added 10 rebounds.
 LC State recorded eight steals and had four players in double digits, led by Kendal Wallace with the game high of 19 points.

 (RV) Southern Oregon University def.
 Walla Walla University, 82-47

-Southern Oregon University defeated Walla Walla University 82-47.
-Southern Oregon held Walla Walla to a 27.1 shooting percentage from the field, added 50 rebounds, and had 13 steals.
+Southern Oregon earned an 82-47 victory over Walla Walla.
+SOU limited WWU to a 27.1 shooting percentage, posted 50 rebounds, and recorded 27 points off 24 turnovers.
 The Raiders had four players score double digits, led by Bridgette McIntyre with 22 points.
 The Wolves were paced by Brooklyn Coe with 17 points.